-About 300 people invaded a pit at the Montepuez ruby mine owned by Gemfields Group Ltd. in northeastern Mozambique on Sunday, chief executive officer Sean Gilbertson said.
-Two people were shot by police, he said.
+About 300 people on Sunday invaded a pit at Gemfields Group Ltd.’s ruby mine in Mozambique, which accounts for about half the world’s supply of the stones, executive officer Sean Gilbertson said.
+Two people were shot and injured by police, he said.

 Political tensions have been high in Mozambique since the Oct.
 9 general election.
 Multiple observer organizations have raised questions over the credibility of the nation’s election process.